 While you want to talk with a lender to help you through the process, it’s useful for you to do some research yourself.
 Some things you should consider before deciding to refinance:

 - Your credit score

 You can read more about these here.

-Check out Available Options
+Check Out Available Refinancing Options

-When you talk with a lender in our office, we’ll discuss not only the financial implications of your refinance mortgage but what it means in the long run for you and your home.
+When you talk with a lender in our office, we’ll discuss not only the financial implications of your refinance, but what it means in the long run for you and your home.
 We will be honest about whether or not your plan to refinance is on track with your goals or the current market.

 Start the Process